jp0utside/Tagify/docs/Tagify_PRD.md

 - Flutter for native mobile app
 - Spotify Web API for all integration (no native SDK)
 - SQLite for local storage/caching
-- Spotify playlists as backend storage (tag = playlist in "Tagify Tags" folder)
+- Tags stored as Spotify playlists in "Tagify Tags" folder
+- Existing playlists imported as read-only entities for querying

 ### What's Out (Post-MVP)